Error Analysis

 fi

-${BUILD_DIR%Build/*}SourcePackages/checkouts/CS_iOS_SDK/scripts/upload-symbols ${DWARF_DSYM_FOLDER_PATH} --project-id <project-id> --client-id <client-id> --client-secret <client-secret>
+${BUILD_DIR%Build/*}SourcePackages/checkouts/CS_iOS_SDK/scripts/upload-symbols "${DWARF_DSYM_FOLDER_PATH}" --project-id "PROJECT_ID" --client-id "CLIENT_ID" --client-secret "CLIENT_SECRET"

 In the Input Files section, make sure you have the paths for the locations of the following files: